jmspit/dodo/DEVELOPER.md

         level: info
 ```

-A dodo Application requires at least a name and a loglevel for logging to console or standard out.
+A dodo Application configuration requires at least a name and a dodo::common::Logger::LogLevel for logging to console or
+standard out.

 The dodo mandatory section can appear anywhere in the YAML as long as it is a root node.
 Configuration formats
 of other dodo components are described by topic and class below.